Signs and Symptoms to Watch for when diagnosing Asthma

-1. Determine what type of Asthma it may be.
-If your child has asthma, she will generally fit into one of the first three types of asthma as described above.
+If your child has asthma, she will generally fit into one of the first three types of asthma as described here.
 Consider each of the following scenarios and see if you think your child fits one of them:

 - Allergic asthma.
 Your child has generally been well for the first few years of her life.
 Over the past several months, however, you’ve noticed she seems to breathe slightly faster on occasion, she often has a cough at night that wakes you up, she has to stop to catch her breath more frequently while playing, and you sometimes hear an audible wheezing sound when she exhales.
 You notice on some afternoons she really seems to be breathing harder than usual, but she generally goes about her daily life without noticing this.
 Although some days she seems perfectly well, the number of problem days seems to be increasing.